-For an issuer to be able to trade its securities in the organised markets of B3, it must plead its listing and the admission of these securities to trading, and comply with the requirements of the B3 regulations.
+For an issuer to be able to trade its securities in the organised markets of B3, it must plead its listing and the admission of those securities to trading and comply with the requirements of the B3 regulations.

 ii Overview of listing requirements

 To develop the Brazilian capital market, it was necessary to have different segments with various levels of requirements regarding corporate governance to meet the different profiles of companies willing to list their securities on the stock exchange.
 B3 has five special listing segments: Bovespa Mais, Bovespa Mais Nível 2, Nível 1, Nível 2 and Novo Mercado, each with its own set of requirements.
 Novo Mercado has the highest standards of transparency and governance, as required by investors in new public companies, and is recommended for companies wishing to make large offers targeted at any type of investor, from individuals resident in Brazil to large global institutional investors.